Penny Stock Scam

 The ideal for the small company that is genuine, and that enlists the services of marketeer stock promoters in such a penny stock scam or scheme, is that investors continue holding shares or buy more shares of the stock for the long term well after the marketeers pump and dump penny stock scam has ended.

-Although the purpose appears noble in this case, the scam is that many traders who were programmed by the marketeers to invest on over-positive news and skillful hype will more likely lose much of their investment.
+Although the purpose appears noble in this case, the scam involves marketeers who are doing their best to make money from the traders who listen to them.
+Many traders who were programmed by the marketeers to invest on over-positive news and skillful hype will more likely lose much of their investment to the marketeers.

 The company underlying the stock in whose shares are now trading at a higher price, provides leverage for working capital for the company while perhaps also allowing the company to remain listed on a more prestigious stock exchange or to apply for such an exchange to be listed.